 7. Visit A Green Space

 Bute Park is a beautiful area in the centre of Cardiff with many paths to explore and a couple of great cafes and tea rooms, whilst Roath Park, a short drive from the centre of the city, has sports pitches, bowling greens and rowing boats which you can hire to spend family time on the lovely lake.
+If you are lucky you may even catch the RHS society flower show while you are there.

 8. Laugh Yourself Silly At A Comedy Show